zalavariandris/pylive/pylive/camera_spy/demo/ReadMe.md

 - [ ] consider a log window to show messages
 - [ ] also show error in results window if camera cant be solved...
 - [ ] allow emojis! :)

+## Code Quality
+- [ ] simplify variable names.
+      eg _pixels unit does not needed anymore. consider using vp1 instead of first_vanishing_point_pixel, etc.
+- [ ] clenup hello_imgui mess and potentially move it into a wrapper function.
+- [ ] consider writing a helper run-like function without using hello_imgui. (this coul be more problematic eg: dpi awarness, docking options, etc...)

 - [ ] COLLECT TODOS from Code Comments, and consider fixing or dropping them.